chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 end
 ```

 He's using a `Ractor` but you can think of it as a thread for the purposes of this article.
-Instead of array of account balances, we now have an array of `TVar` objects that contain values.
+Instead of an array of account balances, we now have an array of `TVar` objects that contain values.
 A `TVar` is a *transactional variable*.
 Only these variables are transactional - not any other Ruby value you read or write.
-His design requires that the `TVar` objects you're going to use as passed into the `Ractor`, due to rules about sharing that aren't relevant for this article.
+His design requires that the `TVar` objects you're going to use are passed into the `Ractor`, due to rules about sharing that aren't relevant for this article.

 This looks good, doesn't it!